Just as I’d pressed ‘send’ on my recent post about new Latin American catalogues, along comes yet another (very welcome) reference work.

 This time, it is Venezuela’s turn.

-This new Catalogo de Las Estampillas de Venezuela picks up the baton where Valera left off with the introduction of a detailed, full color catalogue, starting from the first issue in 1858 and taking us right up until the beginning of 2022.
+This new Catalogo de Las Estampillas de Venezuela picks up the baton where Valera and Blanco left off with the introduction of a detailed, full color catalogue, starting from the first issue in 1858 and taking us right up until the beginning of 2022.

 In common with the recent catalogues from Nicaragua and Peru, this Venezuelan catalogue is also digital only, providing easy distribution and straightforward editing for future revised editions as more information comes to light.